Sites that are grazed

 (There are well-publicised incidents of dog-walkers being injured when cows attack their dogs in the UK each year, but these are invariably cases where cows with strong maternal instincts are defending their young calves.
 For this reason, the Grazing Partnership avoids having cows with young calves on sites with public access).

-Please don't feed or try to touch the livestock.
+Please do not feed or try to touch the livestock.
 Uncontrolled feeding will do them harm, and could also teach them to harass other visitors for food.